 - Recognized Associate Substance Abuse Counselor I & II (RASAC I & RASAC II)

 - Certified Reciprocal Alcohol & Drug Counselor (CRADC)

 - Certified Reciprocal Advanced Alcohol & Drug Counselor (CRAADC)

 “Accreditation is an official Board endorsement of degree programs.
 Accreditation assures that persons entering the field of chemical dependency counseling have met the minimum requirements for formal education necessary for licensure.
 Accreditation assures that degree programs meet acceptable levels of standards and are applicable toward Board licensure.

 Accreditation by the Board may be included in the education institution’s promotional material and provides programs greater ability to attract students interested in working in chemical dependency.
 In addition, students will be assured that the education they are pursuing will meet the formal education requirements for Board licensure.
-Accreditation represents an opportunity for the partnership of education institutions and the Board to assure high quality training.”
+Accreditation represents an opportunity for the partnership of educational institutions and the Board to assure high-quality training.”